Menu

 Retailers are recruiting these professionals to carry out innovation projects (e-commerce, omnichannel fulfillment, digitally-enabled supply chain logistics, etc.) and get actionable insights from unstructured customer data they collect but weren’t able to process until now.

-Emma Giner stated, “The value chain has completely changed.
+Emma Giner, a professor at IE, shared, “The value chain has completely changed.
 It’s not time-to-market, the product, the price, or the promotional event that’s making brands succeed, it’s the data.
-The winners are the ones that do the magic of collecting it, converting it into an insight or idea, and turning it right into operations.
+The winners are the ones that do the magic of collecting it, converting it into an insight or idea, and turning it right into operations.”

 The people people

-As advanced technology like AI frees up store staff from operational and manual tasks, they can focus on the immediate, personalized, and human aspect of in-store retailing experience, which in the end will be the only remaining “human” channel.
+As technology like AI frees up store staff from operational and manual tasks, they can focus on the immediate, personalized, and human aspect of in-store retailing experience, which remains the “human” channel.

-Capgemini reports that the demand for emotional intelligence skills will rise six times on average in the next three to five years due to AI initiatives.
+Capgemini reports that the demand for emotional intelligence skills will increase due to AI initiatives.

 Whether this means hiring a new type of profile or reskilling those that are already deployed, in-store staffing will look a lot different than it used to.